w453y/llama2-chatbot-db-integration/README.md

 # 🦙💬 Llama 2 Chatbot with Database Integration

-This chatbot is created using the open-source Llama 2 LLM model from Meta and it saves the user input in the sqlite db.
+This chatbot is created using the open-source Llama 2 LLM model from Meta by https://github.com/dataprofessor/llama2.git and it saves the user input in the sqlite db.

 ## Prerequisite libraries